-The granting authority will calculate the final grant amount and final payment on the basis of the report submitted and taking into account the costs incurred and contributions for activities implemented before termination takes effect (see Article 22).
-Costs relating to contracts due for execution only after termination are not eligible.
+The granting authority will calculate the final grant amount and final payment on the basis of the report submitted (see Article 22).
+Only units implemented until termination will be accepted.

 If the grant is terminated for breach of the obligation to submit reports, the coordinator may not submit any report after termination.